dentarg/auth0-blog/_posts/2016-08-31-stateless-auth-for-stateful-minds.markdown

 - 2015-09-28-5-steps-to-add-modern-authentication-to-legacy-apps-using-jwts
 ---

 In this article we introduce the concept of stateless sessions for developers used to stateful sessions.
-We point the benefits, and how a team could go about switching from one to the other.
+We point out the benefits and highlight how a team could go.
 We will also show a sample setup using JWTs obtained through Auth0.

 {% include tweet_quote.html quote_text="If you want to migrate to stateless sessions, this is your guide!" %}